Innovator07/myapp/README.md

 This README includes instructions on setting up and running the applications locally, pushing changes to GitHub, and the GitHub Actions CI/CD workflow configuration.
-Make sure to adjust any paths, tags, or specific details to match your actual project setup.
+Make sure to adjust any paths, tags, or specific details to match actual project setup.